 Reset.
 Restart. (again):)

 Everybody needs a reset.
 Not one of us goes through life at peak performance levels all the time.
 Sometimes we feel at the top of our game, and other times, we feel less-than-stellar, or even, rock-bottom.
-But, we want to consistently feel good in our skin, right?
+No matter the age or stage, we all want to feel good in our skin.
 And, we know to feel that way, logically, we need to move well and fuel well on a regular basis.
-So, where’s the breakdown?
+So, where’s the disconnect?
 What causes us to be so inconsistent with our nutrition and fitness?
 Why doesn’t what we know always translate to what we do?

 First, we are responsive beings.

 We experience injury, stress, life change, financial woes, relationship struggles, parenting, and loss.
 These experiences frequently boot us off the track of self care.
 What is your go-to response to change, struggle, loss, and circumstance?
 Sometimes our health takes a back seat to what is demanding our attention; and other times, we completely sabotage our health in an effort to self-protect and cope.
 It is important to understand that the ups and downs of life are not exceptions, they are the norm.
 Not matter how good or bad your life is, you are continually responding to circumstances and emotions beyond your control.
 That’s what makes it so wonderful, right?!?

 Secondly, we are integrated beings.

 So many of us still think we can cope by separating our emotional and mental condition from our physical health, but it’s just not possible.
 Have you ever had an “off-day”?
 Chances are, there’s something else going on that’s impacting you.
 Ever noticed you have more aches, pains, and even injuries, when you’re under chronic stress?
 Ever lost sleep during a crisis?
 It’s clear that our mind, body, and emotions are powerfully connected.